UKP-SQuARE/square-core/skill-manager/README.md

 ```

 ## Testing
-For running tests locally, please install development dependencies.
-It is highly recommended to install the package into a separate [virtual environment](https://docs.python.org/3/tutorial/venv.html).
-Note that tests include integration tests with mongoDB.
-To run them successfully docker needs to be installed on your system.
+Tests include integration tests with mongoDB.
+To run them successfully docker needs to be installed and running on your system.
 The test will automatically spin up a mongoDB instance for testing and shut it down at the end of testing.
 ```bash
 pip install -r requirements.txt pip install -r requirements.dev.txt